DevFoncy/ticket-software/docs/README.md

 ## Ticket Software ( Frontend )

-This project is a user ticket manager when you can create , attend , finish tickets
+This project is a user ticket manager when you can create , attend , finish tickets , the objective this projec is to automate HelpDesk service in the company Asesores -e - the documentation , use case this [link](https://docs.google.com/document/d/1af-3kWLX8I5B785tyP7Qg7-3EgYjlc8L/edit)

+The documenta

 ## Built With